rodrigo-fonseca-oliveira/ai-architect/README.md

 - Prometheus: http://localhost:9090 (scraping /metrics)
 - Grafana: http://localhost:3000 (admin/admin by default)
   - Datasource and dashboard are auto-provisioned (Prometheus at http://prometheus:9090).
+  - If you set METRICS_TOKEN, update Prometheus to send the header:

+    scrape_configs:
+      - job_name: 'ai-monitor'
+        static_configs:
+          - targets: ['api:8000']
+        metrics_path: /metrics
+        scheme: http
+        headers:
+          X-Metrics-Token: ${METRICS_TOKEN}

   - If needed, import dashboard: docs/grafana/ai-monitor-dashboard.json

+### CPU-only builds (PyTorch)
+- The Docker images pre-install CPU-only PyTorch wheels to avoid slow CUDA downloads.
+- This is done via:
+  - pip install --index-url https://download.pytorch.org/whl/cpu torch torchvision torchaudio
+- If you need GPU builds, remove that line and install the default CUDA-enabled wheels (or set the appropriate CUDA index URL) before installing project deps.
+- For reproducibility, you may pin versions, for example:
+  - torch==2.4.1 torchvision==0.19.1 torchaudio==2.4.1 with the CPU index URL.

 ### Deploy on Render (Docker)
 1. Push this repo to GitHub.